Donald R. Powers, PhDPhone: 503-554-2705 (Office)

 Expertise and Research Interests

 In my lab, we answer questions related to energetic costs and water regulation of animals.
-Most of my work has been on hummingbirds (many species), but have also conducted research on red-sided garter snakes (Thamnophis sirtalis parietalis) and rough-skinned newts (Taricha granulosa).
-Much of my work occurs in the field with primary field sites having been in southeastern Arizona, Manitoba, Canada, and, starting in summer 2014, Ecuador.
+Most of my work has been on hummingbirds (many species), but I have also conducted research on red-sided garter snakes (Thamnophis sirtalis parietalis) and rough-skinned newts (Taricha granulosa).
+Much of my work occurs in the field, with primary field sites having been in southeastern Arizona, Manitoba, Canada, and Ecuador.

 My lab is currently funded to study the physiological response of hummingbirds to climate.
 These studies will occur at several sites in southeastern Arizona and Ecuador and involve techniques such as open-flow respirometry, doubly labeled water, infrared thermography, and landscape thermal profiling using temperature logging devices.